FaezehFaez2025/research-notes-hub/metrics-and-evaluation/bootstrapped-confidence-intervals/README.md

 To estimate this variability, we apply the **bootstrap method**:

 1. Generate **B = 10,000** bootstrap samples
-2. Each bootstrap sample is constructed by randomly drawing **200 items with replacement** from the original test set (i.e., we sample again from the same 200 samples, allowing duplicates)
+2. To construct each bootstrap sample:
+   - Start with the original 200 samples
+   - Randomly pick one sample from the original 200 (this is the first item in the bootstrap sample)
+   - **Replace** it back into the pool (so it can be picked again)
+   - Randomly pick another sample (which could be the same one or a different one)
+   - Replace it back
+   - Repeat this process **200 times** (picking one sample, replacing it, picking again)
+   - This creates one bootstrap sample of size 200, which may contain duplicates
 3. For each bootstrap sample `b`, compute the corresponding metric value `μ̂⁽ᵇ⁾` by averaging the scores of the items in that bootstrap sample

 **What does "resample" mean?** "Resample" means to sample again from data you already have.
 Instead of collecting new test data, we create new samples by drawing (with replacement) from the original test set.
 This is why bootstrap is sometimes called "resampling" - we're sampling again from existing data.